sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_python.rst

 Here is the definition of ``__hash__`` from the Python reference manual.

-    Called for the key object for dictionary operations, and by the built-in function ``hash()``.
-Should return a 32-bit integer usable as a hash value for dictionary operations.
-The only required property is that objects which compare equal have the same hash value; it is advised to somehow mix together (e.g., using exclusive or) the hash values for the components of the object that also play a part in comparison of objects.
-If a class does not define a ``__cmp__()`` method it should not define a ``__hash__()`` operation either; if it defines
+    Called by built-in function ``hash()`` and for operations on members of hashed collections including set, frozenset, and dict. ``__hash__()`` should return an integer.
+The only required property is that objects which compare equal have the same hash value; it is advised to somehow mix together (e.g. using exclusive or) the hash values for the components of the object that also play a part in comparison of objects.
+If a class does not define a
+    ``__cmp__()`` method it should not define a ``__hash__()`` operation either; if it defines
     ``__cmp__()`` or ``__eq__()`` but not